 Why do people join cycling clubs?
 Meeting like-minded people, being involved in a community, getting fit and having access to great kit are all part of it but probably the main reason is the Club ride!
-Knowing that once a week you can join a bunch of friends for a great ride with mandatory coffee stop is a big part of why the club exists.
+Knowing that once a week you can join a bunch of friends for a great ride, usually with a stop for coffee and cake, is a big part of why the club exists.

 DVCC meets most Sundays (weather permitting) at 09:15 in front of 4Play Cycles, Market Place in Cockermouth (CA13 9NH).
-To join us on a ride ether email firstname.lastname@example.org (to check we are definitely meeting up) or just turn up and introduce yourself to anyone in club kit.
+To join us on a ride ether email firstname.lastname@example.org or text 078529 72726 (to check we are definitely meeting up) or just turn up and introduce yourself to anyone in club kit.

 The over-riding principle is that no one is left behind; the stronger riders may have a burn up on a climb however at a convenient point everyone regroups.
 Similarly, if someone has a puncture, the group or a sub-group will wait until the puncture is repaired (see Recommended equipment below).
 Should anyone need to get back early or cut the ride short this will be catered for.
 From the above you can see that club rides are not training rides as such.
 The rides can certainly help to get you fit but this is not their main purpose!